Sydney Durga Temple: Temple deities

-The main deities of the temple are Goddess Durga, Goddess Lakshmi and Goddess Saraswathy.
-The following deities also have shrines in the temple: Lord Ganesha (Vinayagar), Lord Shiva, Lord Krishna, Lord Murugan, Goddess Visalaatshi and Nandhi.
-The temple will also have a ceremonial flag pole (kodi maram), a pedestal for sacrificial offerings (balipeetam), and shrines (sannidhi) for the Ashta Lakshmi, Navagraham and Bairavar.
+The main deities of the temple are goddesses Durga, Goddess Lakshmi and Goddess Saraswati.
+The following deities also have shrines in the temple: Lord Ganesha (Vinayagar), Lord Shiva, Lord Krishna, Lord Murugan, Goddess Visalaatshi and Nandi.
+The temple also has a ceremonial flagpole (kodi maram), a pedestal for sacrificial offerings (balipeetam) and shrines (sannidhi) for Ashta Lakshmi, Navagraham and Bhairava.